dlaf88/dlaf88.github.io/_posts/2019-08-12-TDD-chapter-3.md

 ## Where we left off

-It is important to note where in our journey we left off.
-Recall that the objective of the following exercise is to learn TDD through the rails book but also to learn design thinking.

-### Last time

 The objective of the last chapter was to test `Project` and `Task` objects which through TDD passed their respective tests.
 The `Project` objects could calculate the estimated time of completion based on the velocity rate of completed tasks.
-We also had `Task` objectives that had functions such as `marked_completed`.
+We also had `Task` objects that had functions such as `marked_completed`.

 ### On to the task at hand